NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

---enable-correct-velocity-aberration
-    Turn on velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).
-    This option impairs the convergence of bundle adjustment.

---enable-correct-atmospheric-refraction
-    Turn on atmospheric refraction correction for Optical Bar and non-ISIS linescan cameras.
-This option impairs the convergence of bundle adjustment.

 --propagate-errors
     Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having